 After painting everything old that I owned (I didn’t realize that you could paint new furniture, too, until I was a decade into the process!), I started buying “real wood” pieces at garage sales, thrift stores, and on Marketplace.

 I was cheap, to be honest, and I guess I did not think I was worthy of painting a good, solid, valuable piece.
 So, I bought junk.
 Lots and lots of junk.
 (Still do, sometimes.)
 I would look for dovetail drawers, and think that I had found a quality piece.
-Let me share this here and now…if the rest of the piece is not still sturdy, the dovetailed drawers means nothing.
+Let me share this here and now…if the rest of the piece is not still sturdy, the dovetailed drawers mean nothing.
 That was a hard lesson to learn.

 The dilapidated old pieces (cheap for a reason)